Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

 ### 1. Event Tracking (Beta)

 The **InsertAffiliateFlutter SDK** now includes a beta feature for event tracking.
 Use event tracking to log key user actions such as signups, purchases, or referrals.
-This is useful for:§
+This is useful for:
 - Understanding user behaviour.
 - Measuring the effectiveness of marketing campaigns.
 - Incentivising affiliates for designated actions being taken by the end users, rather than just in app purchases (i.e. pay an affilaite for each signup).